Chapter 003: The Contract

 Lumara clucked once, hopped closer.

 He crouched and held out his hand.
 She did not step away.
 She stood still while he touched the top of her head — the feathers smooth and warm.
-And beneath that warmth Thirteen felt something breathing.
+And beneath that warmth William felt something breathing.
 Not the ordinary breath of an animal, but a kind of vitality moving inside her, slow and steady, like an underground current.

 He withdrew his hand.